-By 1977 local legends such as Hazel Hannel, Konrad Juestel, Harriet Rex Smith, David Sander, and Virginia Phillips had joined her in teaching in the 100 year old restored barn.
-A friend from the day recalls,” I remember taking classes in the barn and there were bales of hay stacked in the foyer.”
+By 1977 local legends such as Hazel Hannel, Konrad Juestel, Harriet Rex Smith, David Sander, Marlies Glickauf, and Virginia Phillips had joined her in teaching in the 100 year old restored barn.
+Artist and teacher L Lee Ligocki recalls,” I remember taking classes in the barn and there were still bales of hay stacked in the foyer.”

 In 1984 the Art Barn School of Art, Inc. became a not-for-profit dedicated to fostering a love of art in its unique environment.
 At this time the basement was enclosed and the bathrooms and kitchen of the barn were renovated.
 Drywall and ceiling were added to the main classroom and the famous blue worktables were built.